sainikmandal/gator/README.md

 ## Prerequisites
-Now lets pretend that someone is reading this and (pretend 10 times that they are thinking of installing this) Make sure you have Go and Postgres installed!
+Now lets pretend that someone is reading this and (pretend 10 times that they are thinking of installing this) Make sure you star my repo or it won't work.
+Make sure you have Go and Postgres installed!
+I am assuming you are using linux or mac.
+If you are using windows, please follow the detailed instructions bellow:
+Step 1: Install linux

 ---